 Acupuncture and Other Natural Solutions for Menopausal Disorder

-This may sound weird, but did you know that menopause is NOT a health problem?
+Did you know that menopause is NOT a health problem?

-It's not only completely natural and expected, but in *TCM (*Traditional Chinese Medicine), we call it a woman's "Second Spring."
+In TCM (Traditional Chinese Medicine), we call it a woman's "Second Spring."

-It's the beginning of being able to focus on yourself.
+The beginning of focusing on yourself.

 And not the various stages of fertility, child-bearing, and raising children.